AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 A few technical notes about this demo:

 - It uses a **double hashing technique** (which we’ll cover in more detail later).
 In short: instead of generating many completely separate hashes, it combines just two distinct hash functions to simulate any number of `k` hash functions.
 This approach is both efficient and widely used in real-world Bloom filters.
-- For simplicity and to keep things visual, the filter here uses a very compact bit array — only **16 bits** (`m = 16`).
+- For simplicity and to keep things visual, the filter here uses a very compact bit array — only **16 bits** (`m = 16`) and sets `k = 4` bit positions for each element.

 Here’s what happens under the hood:

-- When you add a value: the filter applies the double hash to calculate multiple positions and flips the corresponding bits to `1`.
+- When you add a value: the filter applies the double hash to calculate `k` positions and flips the corresponding bits to `1`.
 - When you check a value: it verifies if all these bits are still set to `1`.
 If yes — it says "maybe"; if any of them is `0` — it’s a definite "no".

 <SimpleBloomFilter />